DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/ComposeFiles.md

 Add `-f rdf.override.yml` to add an RDF Triplestore to your DSpace distribution.

 #### Create Dataset in the RDF Triplestore (fuseki)

+_The initialization script should build the RDF Dataset automatically. _ _The instructions indicate how to build it manually._

 - http://localhost:3030
 - user: admin
 - password: dspace